ishi0026/portfolio/README.md

 Questions?

+color custom properties - contact page button is ok, will add works page or not? can I change text-danger color? or should add specific name?

+validate html, css -  contactForm for attribute role in form /  socialmedia for attribute role on element footer in fotter???

-should use other frameworks??? tailwind? should use media query for responsive? only used with bootstrap... color custom properties - contact page button is ok, will add works page or not? can I change text-danger color? or should add specific name? image optimize using "picture" validate html, css -  contactForm for attribute role in form /  socialmedia for attribute role on element footer in fotter??? if possible, card links - hope not make it blue and undelined  → bad effect for social media link, so deleted once if possible, icon and favicon make rounded if possible, description pop up when card touched
+should use other frameworks??? tailwind? should use media query for responsive? only used with bootstrap...

+if possible, card links - hope not make it blue and undelined  → bad effect for social media link, so deleted once if possible, icon and favicon make rounded if possible, description pop up when card touched